heatherbooker/dataStructures/README.md

-# dataStructures
+# Data Structures

-collection of custom data structures
+A collection of custom data structures and algorithms.

---> to demonstrate and cement comprehension of functionality of important data structures.
+--> To demonstrate and cement comprehension of functionality of important data structures and algorithms.

-1. mock array constructor, based on object constructor, makes simple imitation of array with methods 'push' and 'getAt'.
+Each struct has a readme which lists its methods, explains its runtime, and elucidates uses and pros/cons.
+Accompanying each implementation is a test script, with one example of n=10 and one of n=1000, to emphasize runtimes.

+### Structs

+[x] Array
+[ ] Set
+[ ] Linked list
+[ ] Stack
+[ ] Queue
+[ ] Hashmap
+[ ] Tree
+[ ] Binary search tree
+[ ] Balanced tree

+### Algos